-Every year, countless anglers take to rivers, streams, lakes, and ponds the world over, in order to experience the vast enjoyment of freshwater fishing.
-Freshwater fishing offers a wealth of opportunity to anglers from every walk of life, as such fisheries can typically be found in abundance, within a short drive of almost any location.
+Every year, countless anglers take to rivers, streams, lakes, and ponds the world over to experience the vast enjoyment of freshwater fishing.
+Freshwater fishing offers a wealth of opportunities to anglers from every walk of life.
+Such fisheries can typically be found in abundance within a short drive of almost any location.

-Freshwater fishing is simply defined as the pursuit of any species of fish that is found in water free of natural salt content.
+Freshwater fishing is defined as the pursuit of any species of fish found in water free of natural salt content.
 This adequately describes virtually every inland fishery and excludes only coastal waters.
-No matter where you call home, excellent freshwater fishing can almost certainly be found in your immediate vicinity.
+No matter where you call home, you can almost certainly find excellent freshwater fishing in your immediate vicinity.

 Types of Freshwater Fishing

 The sport of freshwater fishing can be divided into several individual pursuits.
-Each of these pursuits offers its own merit and can be conducive to excellent fishing within a given setting, or under a particular set of circumstances.
+Each of these pursuits offers its merit and can be conducive to excellent fishing within a given setting or under a particular set of circumstances.

 The most common forms of freshwater fishing are as follows.

-Bank fishing is defined as fishing from the shore of a particular waterway, in absence of a boat or fishing vessel.
-Most fishermen begin their angling career bank fishing, though this form of fishing also offers an excellent opportunity for experienced anglers.
+Bank fishing is defined as fishing from the shore of a particular waterway without a boat or fishing vessel.
+Most anglers begin their angling career bank fishing, though this form of fishing also offers an excellent opportunity for experienced anglers.

 As one might guess, boat fishing is conducted from a water-worthy vessel, no matter the type.
 This type of fishing presents anglers with an abundance of opportunity, as a significant expanse of water can be covered during any given outing.
-The type of boat that is used in such a scenario can differ substantially from one application to the next and can include fiberglass boats, aluminum boats, kayaks, and canoes.
+The kind of boat used in such a scenario can differ substantially from one application to the next and include fiberglass boats, aluminum boats, kayaks, and canoes.

-In many northern climates, ponds and lakes freeze to adequate thickness, as to allow anglers to venture out onto their icy surface.
-When this occurs, many anglers drill holes in the ice, through which fish can be caught.
+In many northern climates, ponds and lakes freeze to adequate thickness to allow anglers to venture out onto their icy surface.
+This is when many anglers drill holes in the ice to catch fish.
 This form of fishing is known as ice fishing and is immensely popular in northern climates.

-Fly fishing is a form of fishing that utilizes specialized equipment, in order to present lightweight lures in a manner that would not be possible otherwise.
+Fly fishing is a form of fishing that utilizes specialized equipment to present lightweight lures in a manner that would not be possible otherwise.
 This form of fishing is extremely popular among trout anglers, who often wade cool running streams in search of excellent fishing action.

 Freshwater Fishing Basics

 When planning your first freshwater fishing excursion, it is of significant importance to have a plan of action in mind.
-Doing so requires an angler to have a basic knowledge of the waterways that they will be fishing, as well as the species of fish that they will be pursuing.
+Doing so requires an angler to have a basic knowledge of the waterways they will be fishing and the species of fish they will pursue.

 Freshwater Fish Species

 There are numerous species of fish that can be pursued by anglers when fishing in freshwater.
-Fishing for each of these species requires a specific approach, that is tailored to the situation at hand.
+However, fishing for each species requires a specific approach tailored to the situation at hand.

 - Yellow Perch